JiahaoZhang-Public/GlobalBrine-LithiumModel/src/README.md

 ### **build_features.py**

-This stage converts processed CSVs into **model-ready arrays** and a saved scaler.
+This stage converts processed CSVs into **normalized model-ready arrays** and a saved scaler.

 - Extract feature matrices:
     - X_lake (for MAE pretraining)
     - X_exp (for downstream training)
-- Extract experiment labels y_exp
+- Extract experiment labels y_exp (and standardize them for stable training)
 - Apply feature scaling:
     - Fit scaling stats on brine-chemistry features from `brines.csv` (`X_lake`)
     - Apply those stats to `X_lake`
     - For `X_exp`, reuse brine stats for shared chemistry features (`TDS_gL`, `MLR`) and fit `Light_kW_m2` stats from the experimental dataset
 - Missing values:
-    - Feature NaNs/blanks are imputed with per-feature mean by default (configurable)
+    - Blank feature cells are kept as `NaN` by default (so the MAE can treat them as missing)
     - Rows with missing targets in `experimental.csv` are dropped by default
 - Save arrays into `data/processed/`:
     - X_lake.npy